What is H-ABC?

 Although H-ABC is most likely irreversible, the progression of the disease can be stopped.
 The good news is that research is currently underway.

 Funding by the Foundation, Umass Chan Medical School is researching AAV gene therapy (adeno-associated virus), which is demonstrating very promising results.
 AAV is the transfer or addition of genetic material in cells to help treat a disease and is a type of genetic medicine.
-Once proof of efficacy is obtained, pre-clinical trials can begin.
+Once proof of efficacy is obtained, further study in primates will be next.
+See our AAV page

 All of these therapies are very promising but unfortunately, the process to find a cure is lengthy, time-consuming, and costly.